 Changes - Updated order codes.

 Revision 2.11

 Date 29.11.2023

 Changes Added the 5 ms update time in the measurement chapters.
 Added spring lock cage options for connectors.
 See the "Ordering information" chapter.
 Updated the contact address for technical support in the "Contact and reference information" chapter.

 Revision 2.12

 Date January 2024

 Changes - Added "I2 meas / I2 set" and other read-only parameters to "I2> function". - Added voltage input thresholds to "Voltage measurement and scaling". - Added Chinese and Kazakh languages as language options in "General menu".

 Revision 2.13

 Date September 2024

-Changes - Corrected the number of devices that fit a 19 in rack in the "Dimensions and installation" chapter.
+Changes - Added the new application image to the "Connections of AQ-R215" chapter Corrected the number of devices that fit a 19 in rack in the "Dimensions and installation" chapter.

+Revision 2.14

+Date June 2025

+Changes - Updated the product and packaging weights Order code table updated.